deckhouse/virtualization/docs/ADMIN_GUIDE.md

 - A node where USB devices must be detected has to carry the `virtualization.deckhouse.io/usbip=true` label and run containerd version 2, otherwise the `virtualization-dra` component doesn't start there.
 - A device is passed to a virtual machine over the network using USBIP, so the VM can run on a node other than the one the device is physically connected to.
 - Only a device that reports the USB 2.0 speed (480 Mbps) or a USB 3.x speed (5 Gbps and higher) can be passed through.
-The module doesn't let you attach a slower device to a VM, for example a mouse or a keyboard at 1.5 or 12 Mbps.
+DP doesn't let you attach a slower device to a VM, for example a mouse or a keyboard at 1.5 or 12 Mbps.
 - A node connects no more than 16 devices, 8 per USB 2.0 hub and 8 per USB 3.0 hub.
 - The hub is selected by the device speed and can't be changed manually.
 A USB 2.0 device doesn't connect to a USB 3.0 hub, and vice versa.
 - A device can be attached to a running VM and detached from it without stopping the VM.

 ## GPU devices

-{{< alert level="warning" >}}
+{{< alert level="info" >}}
-GPU device passthrough is an experimental feature available only in the Enterprise Edition.
+GPU device passthrough is an experimental feature available in commercial DP editions.
 {{< /alert >}}

-The module attaches physical GPU devices to virtual machines using DRA (Dynamic Resource Allocation).
+DP attaches physical GPU devices to virtual machines using DRA (Dynamic Resource Allocation).
 A project owner requests a device by a reference to a `GPUClass` in the [`.spec.gpus`](cr.html#virtualmachine-v1alpha2-spec-gpus) block of their machine, and you prepare the cluster for this.

 To make passthrough work, provide the following:

 - [Kubernetes](/products/kubernetes-platform/documentation/v1/reference/supported_versions.html#kubernetes) 1.34 or later with the DRA feature gates required by your cluster configuration.
 - The `GPU` feature gate in the `virtualization` module settings.
-- A GPU DRA provider installed in the cluster that publishes devices with the `gpu.deckhouse.io` attributes.
+- The enabled [`gpu`](/modules/gpu/) module in the DRA mode, which is set by the [`dra.enabled` parameter](/modules/gpu/configuration.html#parameters-dra).
 - A `GPUClass` resource that selects devices of the model you need.
-The GPU module creates a DeviceClass resource with the same name from it, and the device is allocated to a machine through that class.
+The `gpu` module creates a DeviceClass resource with the same name from it, and the device is allocated to a machine through that class.

 To enable the feature gate, add it to the module settings: